-In idealised terms, a raindrop is often represented as a geometrically perfect sphere.
-This simplification aids in comprehending the physics of rainbows, even though real-life raindrops seldom maintain such perfect spherical forms.
+- A raindrop is often represented as a geometrically perfect sphere.
+This is an idealized form that rarely exists in the real world.
+The simplification aids in comprehending the physics of rainbows, even though real-life raindrops seldom maintain such perfect spherical forms.

-- The understanding derived from studying the idealised geometry of raindrops can be applied to every rainbow despite the fact that:
+- The understanding derived from studying the idealized geometry of raindrops can be applied to every rainbow even though:

 - Each rainbow observed in our daily life and the arrangement of droplets within it is unique due both to chance and to a wide range of environmental factors.